thepian/Franca/README.md

 pip install -e ".[franca,rasa]"
 ```

-We recommend install torch seperately to match your specific config.
-Simarly, Franca relies on xFormers / cuML and RASA relies on faiss-gpu, which we also recommend installing on your side.
+We recommend install torch separately to match your specific config.
+Similarly, Franca relies on xFormers / cuML and RASA relies on faiss-gpu, which we also recommend installing on your side.

 Otherwise you can use the following commands: